-Close to home, summer pours in
+Close to home, a rainy June

 I’m not anticipating any such excitement this year, at least not in early summer.
 June has brought rain and lots of it.
 Maintenance of unpaved trails has been a challenge.
 Trailside vegetation is growing lushly in defiance of mowers and weed-whackers.
 My supplies of permethrin and DEET will need replenishing before the season’s out, since pests like ticks and mosquitoes love this sort of environment.
 And you know what?
 I’m fine with all of that.